About this website

 studio in Nova Scotia.

-In 1999 I started www.paleoseti.com which is by now one of the longest
+A year later I started www.paleoseti.com which is now one of the longest

 continuously running websites dealing with the Ancient Astronaut Theory on the